emilearthur/project_FAANG/Notes.md

 #### Shallow and Deep Copying
 Python provides a module copy which that produces both shallow and deep copies of arbitrary objects.
 For shallow copy we can do `palette = copy(warmtones)` and for deep copy we can do `paletter = copy.deepcopy(warmtones)`.

+#### Algorithm Analysis
+`timeit` helps tp automate evaluations with repetition to account for variance among trails.

+**Challenges of Experimental Analysis**
+Three major limitation to use for algo. analysis include:
+* Experimental running times of two algos are difficult to directly compare unless the experiments are performed in the same hardware and software environments.
+* Experiments can be done only on a limited set of test inputs; hence, they leave out the running times of inputs not included in the experiment (and these inputs may be important).
+* An algo must be fully implemented in order to execute it to study its running time experimentally.

+** Moving Beyond Experimental Analysis.
+Goal is to develop an approach to analyze the efficiency of algo. that:
+* Allows us to evaluate the relative efficiency of any two alog in a way that is independent of the hardware and software environment.
+* Is performed by studying a high-level description of the algo. without need for implementation.
+* Takes into account all possible inputs.

+** Counting Primitive Operations **
+To analyze the running time of an algo without performing experiments, we perform an analysis directly on a high-level description of the algo .
+We define a set of primitive operations such as the follows:
+* Assigning an identifier to an object
+* Determining the object associated with an identifier
+* Performing an arithmetic operation
+* Accessing a single element of a python list by index
+* Calling a function (excluding operations executed within the function)
+* Returning from a function

+Formally, a primitive operation corresponds to a low-level instruction with an execution time that is constant.
+Ideally, this might be the type of basic operation that is executed by the hardware, although many of our primitive operation may be translated to a small number of instructions.
+Instead of trying to determin the specific execution time of each primitive operation, we will simply count how many primitive operations are executed, and use this number `t` as a measure of the running time of the algo.